AOSiP/platform_prebuilts_clang_host_linux-x86/3.8/README.md

         git checkout -b clean_master aosp/master
         git checkout working_dev

-    Use -s ours to ensure that we skip the squashed set of changes If/when we forget this, we have to do it later
+    Use `-s ours` to ensure that we skip the squashed set of changes.
+    If/when we forget this, we have to do it later.

         git merge -s ours clean_master
         git push aosp refs/heads/working_dev:refs/heads/dev